22 Most Beautiful Lakes in Quebec

 Which is the largest lake in Quebec?

-The Mistassini Lake is the largest lake in Quebec with a length of 160 km and a width of 19 km.
+The Mistassini Lake is the largest freshwater lake in Quebec with a length of 160 km and a width of 19 km.
+It covers 2,335 square kilometres.

 Which is the cleanest lake to swim in?

-There are many clear lakes in Quebec that are ideal for swimming but the best one is Lake Témiscouata as it has more than one beach to swim in.
+There are many clear lakes in Quebec that are ideal for swimming.
+Two of the best ones are Lake Saint-Jean and Lake Témiscouata.

 Sign up for special offers, monthly Canadian Insider tips, and vacation inspiration.